One important thing to remember about failure is that it helps us develop perseverance and enhances our learning.

-Teachers let their students know that failing one test doesn’t mean that the whole school year is ruined, and encourage their students to use the failure as motivation to do better the next time.
+Teachers tell their students that failing one test doesn’t mean the whole school year is ruined and encourage them to use failure to do better the next time.

-Coaches use stories about overcoming failure to build strength of character, and an increased will to succeed.
+Coaches use stories about overcoming failure to build the strength of character and an increased will to succeed.

 How Failure Develops Perseverance and Enhances Learning

-- Every adversity, every failure, every heartache carries with it the seed of an equal or greater benefit. ~ Napoleon Hill
+Every adversity, every failure, and every heartache carries with it the seed of an equal or greater benefit. ~ Napoleon Hill